souf-bruh/CustomDoorAccess/README.md

 --- | ---
-StandardLocker | Lockers located throughout the Light and Entrance Zone SmallWallCabinet | Locker with medkits or adrenaline ScpPedestal | Locker with SCP object
+StandardLocker | Lockers located throughout the Light and Entrance Zone SmallWallCabinet | Locker with medkits or adrenaline ScpPedestal | Locker with SCP subject
 LargeGunLocker | Locker in Nuke or SCP-049 Armory room